 How do your marketing projects and campaigns progress from start to finish right now?
 If you’re like most marketing teams, you may have some informal or partially-documented processes that work okay (if they work at all).
-Given the fast-paced nature of the average marketing department, this can lead to some chaotic working conditions.
+However, considering the fast-paced nature of marketing, a lack of management workflows can foster chaotic working conditions.

-Using agile workflow management can help marketing teams overcome chaos without sacrificing speed.
-In fact, they make it possible to get even more done in less time than before and without nearly as many headaches.
+Using agile workflow management can help marketing teams overcome that chaos without sacrificing speed.
+It even makes it possible to get even more done in less time than before and without nearly as many headaches.
 In this chapter, you’ll learn exactly how to implement them and make your day-to-day work more productive and enjoyable.

 This basic Excel template includes fields for listing team members, project names, and the status of each item being worked on.
-This is a simple means of visualizing workflows and statuses across your team (for those that aren’t currently using CoSchedule or another platform).
+This is a simple means of visualizing workflows and statuses across your team (if your team is not currently using CoSchedule or another platform).
 Here is what it looks like:

-For the purposes of this guide, a workflow is simply a defined set of steps required to complete a project.
-They can be visualized as a set of phases that move from left to right or top to bottom.
+For the purposes of this guide, a workflow is a defined set of steps required to complete a project.
+They can be visualized as a series of phases that move from left to right or top to bottom.

 Here is a simple diagram of an agile workflow: